shpongledsummer/atmospheric-weather-card/README.md

 | <img src="https://github.com/user-attachments/assets/11b74980-adb0-456e-a54b-548efbf908de" width="100%" /> | <img src="https://github.com/user-attachments/assets/1d9fb735-c7d5-479f-b4eb-a084d702f678" width="100%" /> |

 This example is a bit advanced and shows basically all the features of the card at once.
 It uses the `custom_cards` feature to overlay the fantastic `custom:paper-buttons-row` directly onto your own house image, complete with dynamic door status images and custom-positioned sensors.
 To get this working in your setup, just make sure you have `paper-buttons-row` installed via HACS, and remember to swap out the entities and styles with your own.

+> [!NOTE]
+> this setup (and immersive mode in general) looks best with themes that automatically switch between light and dark.
+If you use a fixed theme, you can set `theme: dark` or `theme: light` so it matches.
+See [Day / Night Logic](#day--night-logic)

 ```yaml
 type: custom:atmospheric-weather-card